Current Fundraising Priorities

 Recent capital projects include the move of Central Saint Martins in September 2011 to its new home in Granary Square at King’s Cross.
 This award winning redevelopment has brought together all the College’s activities under one roof for the first time and includes the 300-seat Platform Theatre.

 Upkeep and development of facilities across our sites will continue to be a priority for the University.
 Studios, workshops, media suites, galleries, catwalk venues and theatre spaces are all a vital part of the education we provide.

 Making It: Britain

-Celebrating and Supporting British Fashion Talent and Manufacture in 2014.
-In 2014 London College of Fashion (LCF) is celebrating Making It: Britain, highlighting the importance of skills development, creative practice and education for all.
+In 2014 London College of Fashion (LCF) celebrated Making It: Britain, highlighting the importance of skills development, creative practice and education for all.